When stress begins to have an impact, medical clarity is needed.

 Free of charge - personal - at eye level

-Why early classification counts
+Why early medical classification matters

-The earlier stress is medically assessed, the more effectively wrong decisions can be avoided and sensible next steps chosen.
+The earlier stress is medically classified, the more effectively wrong decisions can be avoided and sensible next steps chosen.
 A personal initial consultation helps you to gain a sound understanding of your situation - and to assess whether and how Balance can support you or your organization.

 Basel location